sh00t2kill/linktap_local_http_component/README.md

 <b>How do I use this integration?</b>
 <p>
-If you want to water by duration, and not volume:<br/>
-  Set volume number entity to 0, set required duration entity to your desired time in minutes.
-Turn on switch/valve<br/>
+Set the Watering Volume number entity and the Watering Duration number entity to your desired limits, and turn on the switch/valve.
+Whichever value is reached first will turn the switch/valve off. <br/>
-If you want to water by volume, and not duration<br/>
-  Set duration entity to its max number (120), set the volume you desire.
-Turn on switch/valve.
-(Note, if it matches 120 minutes first, it will turn off, as duration is required.)<br/>
-If you want to order by duration OR volume.<br/>
-  Set both the duration entity to your desired time, and the volume to your desired volume.
-Turn on switch/valve.
-It will turn off when it hits the first defined threshold.<br/>
+If you set the Watering Volume to 0, then the setting is ignored and the switch/valve will turn off when the Watering Duration is reached.
 </p>
 For each device, multiple entities are created:<br>
 binary sensors: